mrwweb/starter-mu-plugins/README.md

 - Notify me of site errors rather than Admin Email
 - Automatic feed links
 - Set `DISALLOW_FILE_EDIT` to true
-- [email] shortcode for obfuscating email addresses
+- [email] shortcode for obfuscating email addresses and making email links with pre-filled subjects
 - Enqueue a stylesheet for adding CSS to the admin
 - Add Featured Image and Excerpt support to Pages
+- Add Announcement Banner feature (depends on ACF)

 ## Plugin Configuration